MicrosoftDocs/sdk-api/sdk-api-src/content/strmif/nf-strmif-ifiltergraph-reconnect.md

 This method is obsolete; use the <a href="/windows/desktop/api/strmif/nf-strmif-ifiltergraph2-reconnectex">IFilterGraph2::ReconnectEx</a> method instead.

 Filters can call this method in order to renegotiate a pin connection.
 The method executes on a separate thread.
-Before calling this method, call <a href="/windows/desktop/api/strmif/nf-strmif-ipin-queryaccept">IPin::QueryAccept</a> on the other pin to ensure that the reconnnection attempt will succeed.
+Before calling this method, call <a href="/windows/desktop/api/strmif/nf-strmif-ipin-queryaccept">IPin::QueryAccept</a> on the other pin to ensure that the reconnection attempt will succeed.
 Do not call this method unless <b>QueryAccept</b> returns S_OK.
 Otherwise, because the reconnection is performed asynchronously, the reconnection might fail even though the <code>Reconnect</code> method succeeds, leaving the filter graph in an inconsistent state.

 ## -see-also